Observability

 Development / internal toolsEnvironment variable or .xcconfig (gitignored)

-Shipped iOS / macOS appCollector proxy (see below) -- never embed the key
+Shipped iOS / macOS appCollector proxy -- never embed the key in the binary

 Development: environment variable